rongzesheng/learngit/readme.txt

-git is a version conrtol system. git is free software.
+git is a  distributed version conrtol system. git is free software.